What is PCI DSS Compliance?

 Getting Started with a Qualified Security Assessor (QSA)

-The greatest PCI compliance challenge for any companies conducting credit card transactions is defining scope—which parts of your network actually need to adhere to PCI?
-You might have 500 or 1,000 people in your company on a 1Gb connection.
+You might have 500 people in your company on a 1Gb connection.
 But your PCI scope could be just 50 endpoints generating 10Mb of traffic.
-The cost differences from a security standpoint are massive, so defining your scope is a critical first step to compliance.
+The cost differences are massive, so defining your scope is a critical first step to compliance.

-A QSA will definitely help you with this, but having an understanding of where your data exists and how you intend to monitor and secure your environment helps as well.
-Partnering with an MSSP is also an easy and effective way to get help in addressing PCI compliance issues and implement your controls properly.
-Rather than suffering through a list of objectives from a QSA, you can work with people who have expertise and experience in proper compliance implementation.
+A QSA will definitely help you with this, but understanding where your data exists and how you intend to secure your environment helps as well.
+Partnering with an MSSP is also an easy and effective way to get help in addressing PCI compliance issues and implementing your controls properly.

 There’s More to PCI Compliance than the Data Security Standard